HAND-DRAWN & DIGITAL, 2017/2018

 A second version of this piece was created in 2018, showing David after his transformation into a vampire.

 This ad was created for Royal Mountain Records and Exclaim! magazine to advertise new and upcoming album releases.
+This was a combination of digital (albums and coffee stain) and hand drawing (doodles).

 A tribute to the late Tom Petty.